 But if you step back for a moment and look at the entire world of retail selling (let alone things like B2B, services, and institutional selling (Like my old University), then you begin to realize the transition is slower and in some niches, industries, and parts of the world, it is barely on the radar.
 For them, it's incredibly slow.

 Overall, according to the Department Of Commerce, by the end of 2015, we were only at 7.2% of all retail sales occurring online.
-Newer estimates have it closer to 9% as we begin 2017.
+Newer estimates because of COVID have us pushing 20% now, but will it last?
 Either way, at the macro level - we are just getting started.
 That's good for us as entrepreneurs.

 The E-commerce Formula

-I've taught over 1,000 students how to use Shopify - and I've taught Online Marketing at the University level for 3 years.
-I've also been selling online since 2007 and have sold several million dollars worth of goods online at this point.
-I'm certainly no Jeff Bezos (Genius), but I'm in the game in a legitimate way - and so after reflecting on what it takes to succeed, I've boiled it down to four core topics.
+I've taught over 35,000 students how to use Shopify - and we've completed over 2.6 million transactions in our e-commerce site personally - and so after reflecting on what it takes to succeed, I've boiled it down to four core topics.
 They are,